 "Very true.
 Been in such an awkward situation last month.
 Now I carry more than one copy of the same presentation, ready for small as well as larger screen sizes."

-If you change the font size or colour in the Master Slide, all the slides which are linked to that master slide will change.
+If you change the font size or color in the Master Slide, all the slides which are linked to that master slide will change.

 You must use Master Slide in every presentation.
 Open a new file in MS PowerPoint.
 Go to View -> Slide Master (in 2007).
 Go to View -> Master -> Slide Master (in 2003)